tripp399/rss-feed-aggregator/README.md

     - Architecture design

 ## Project Description
-RSS feeds are a means for a interested subscriber to receive updates about their preferred web-based content within a very short time after it is updated.
+RSS is a type of web feed which allows interested users to receive updates about their preferred web-based content within a very short time after it is updated.RSS Feed Reader aggregates multiple RSS feeds to display them in a single place.
 RSS Feed aggregator is the perfect project to demonstrate the power of multithreading.
 It is a means to show the famous problem of producer-consumer.
 There are multiple RSS Feed available on the web.
 To display the content of various sites in one place we need to -
 1. Request for that web page
 2. Wait till we receive a response of the feed